 You will get three androids: Kara, who escapes the owner she was serving to explore her newfound sentience and protect a young girl; Connor, whose job it is to hunt down sentient androids; and Markus, who devotes himself to releasing other androids from servitude.
-They may survive or perish depending on dialogue choices that shape the story as customised by the player.
+They may survive or perish depending on dialogue choices that shape the story as customized by the player.

-I have died with Connor a couple of times (both by my mistakes, trying to catch Kara crossing a highway – the game is changing controls from Connor to Kara and viceversa; I succeeded to save Kara, but Connor was killed twice), but each time I was “revived” and sent back to work. 🙂
+I have died with Connor a couple of times (both by my mistakes, trying to catch Kara crossing a highway – the game is changing controls from Connor to Kara and vice-versa; I succeeded to save Kara, but Connor was killed twice), but each time I was “revived” and sent back to work. 🙂

 Kara is the only android that escaped with no injuries at all.
 At least until now. 🙂

 Somehow, at one point, the androids start behaving as if they are alive and I choose to go human with Kara, who saved a little girl from his father (domestic violence), and Markus.
-My Connor is still 100% android, to be able to see another perspective of the game and also to have an enemy for the other two. 🙂
+My Connor is still 100% Android, to be able to see another perspective of the game and also to have an enemy for the other two. 🙂

 Ha ha ha.
 Nice isn’t it?

-Of course, the control of the characters is limited, and at the end of each chapter you will be able to see how many possibilities were in order to finish that chapter, and what were your actions.
+Of course, the control of the characters is limited, and at the end of each chapter, you will be able to see how many possibilities were in order to finish that chapter, and what were your actions.

 A 10/10 rating on The Brain. 🙂